 In the early years I was using Windows and iTunes to transfer music to the iPod.
 This worked fine except for iTunes being slightly slow at times.
 After a few years I switched to Linux and guess what, iTunes for Linux does not exist.
 I was still able to transfer the music across via some plugins for whatever music player I was using at the time.
 Those plugins did not really work that well, and half of the iPod’s functionality just went away overnight.

 I couldn’t create a playlist and since I had no playlists on it, I couldn’t use it as an alarm system anymore.
 The usual response from Apple fans was: “Why are you using it for an alarm system?
-Don’t you have a phone for that?”.
+Don’t you have a phone for that?”
 No, I don’t and that’s not the point.
-It had this functionality before and now it does not.
+The iPod had this functionality before and now it does not.

 If they made it acting as a dumb hard drive where you could simply copy files over and play it right away all of those problems would be gone.
 If I remember correctly that’s how most of the Mp4 players of other companies worked at the time.